DDraiman1990/DroidTimeSelection/README.md

 ### Storyboard

 All 3 selectors are IBDesignable and can be used inside a storyboard.
+To use any of them, simply:
+1. Drag a UIView inside.
-To use any of them, simply drag a UIView inside and change its class to `DroidHybridSelector`, `DroidClockSelector` or `DroidPickerSelector`.
+2. Change its class to `DroidHybridSelector`, `DroidClockSelector` or `DroidPickerSelector`.
-Make sure to drag it as an IBOutlet to your view controller and then bind its callbacks, style it, etc.
+3. Make sure to drag it as an IBOutlet to your view controller and then bind its callbacks, style it, etc.

 ### Extra views